-This policy explains our process when it comes to resolving complaints from clients, partners or suppliers.
+This policy explains our process when it comes to resolving complaints from clients, partners, suppliers or workers.

-We aim to always provide an excellent service that results in positive outcomes.
-We've always enjoyed developing positive working relationships with our clients built on transparency and good communication.
+We've always enjoyed developing positive working relationships built on transparency and good communication, and always aim to provide positive outcomes, whether you're a client, partner, supplier or worker.
 If we get it wrong, we want to hear about it so that we can put things right and learn to do better in the future.

 We follow a process to make sure that we handle complaints in a fair, consistent and timely fashion.
 If you are unhappy with our service or the way a member of our team has behaved, we recommend that you: